christiansafka/img2vec/README.md

 Medium post on building the first version from scratch:  https://becominghuman.ai/extract-a-feature-vector-for-any-image-with-pytorch-9717561d1d4c

-Looking for a simpler image vector integration for your project?
-Check out our free API at https://latentvector.space

 ### Applications of image embeddings:
  - Ranking for recommender systems
  - Clustering images to different categories